BRA1L0R/blog/pages/index.md

 My fields of interest are: embedded systems, cybersecurity, electronics and network programming.

 I work as a <mark>Network Security Engineer</mark> at SynthoHosting.
 I handle dynamic traffic analysis and build multi-layer filters with eBPF.

-I'm the founder of the <mark>Minefence</mark> project: a cloud service for DDoS and bot mitigation for Minecraft servers.
+I'm also the founder of the <mark>Minefence</mark> project: a cloud service for DDoS and bot mitigation for Minecraft servers.

 Checkout my **[GitHub](https://github.com/BRA1L0R)** page to get a taste of what I like working on.